sofastack/sofa-jraft/.github/ISSUE_TEMPLATE/Ask_Question.md

 ---
-name: Ask Question
+Name: Ask Question
-about: Ask a question about usage or feature
+About: Ask a question about usage or feature

 ---

 ### Your question

-describe your question clearly
+Describe your question clearly

 ### Your scenes

-describe your use scenes (why need this feature)
+Describe your use scenes (why need this feature)

 ### Your advice

-describe the advice or solution you'd like
+Describe the advice or solution you'd like

 ### Environment